Please read the programme description carefully first. Below you will find answers to frequently asked questions.

 For which years can one apply and when is the application deadline?

-The evaluation period for submissions for the German Jazz Prize 2024 will be from December 1, 2022 to November 30, 2023 inclusive.
+The evaluation period for submissions for the German Jazz Prize 2025 will be from December 1, 2023 to November 30, 2024 inclusive – the exact date will be announced.
 The submission deadline is November 30, 2023, 23:59 (CET).

 Is there an application fee?

 No, there is no application fee.
-Submittingan application is entirely free of charge.
+Submitting an application is entirely free of charge.

 How do I submit my application?

 All applications must be created online in the application tool.
 In order for your application to be valid and considered in the review process, you must digitally submit your completed application via the button “Submit application”.
-You will then receive a copy of your application as a PDF via e-mail.

 How much is the prize money?